Shubhamg-1811/if_else_parser/README.md

 # If_else_parser

 ## Introduction
-**If_else_check** is a C++ project designed to validate whether an input string conforms to the syntax of an `if-else` conditional statement in C++.
+**If_else_parser** is a C++ project designed to validate whether an input string confirms to the syntax of an `if-else` conditional statement in C++.
 This tool is useful for programmers, students, and educators who want to ensure the correctness of `if-else` constructs in their code.

 The project performs the following tasks: